AlbumPlays includes a facility to assist you to send a Problem Report.

 An illustration and overview of the facility is provided here

-- by your email client
+- using your the default email client on your PC:

 - your email program will be automatically opened for you, but you will need to locate and attach the application logs manually